radams15/CircuitTesterDocs/Design/docs/design.md

 The toolbox buttons are left-clicked once, then the user moves the cursor to the place they wish to put the component.
 This is where the component is placed.
 This is a very simple way to build up circuits, and to show the user exactly what they have created.

+The canvas will be able to be zoomed in and out, allowing circuits to be examined more closely, and to help those who have poor eyesight.
+This also means that the circuits will be easier to view for everybody.

+The layout is very simple, which links to the ease of usability section on the requirements.